chrplr/PCBS/slides/lecture3.md

 2. Read <https://en.wikipedia.org/wiki/Fahrenheit> and write a function that converts from Fahenheit to Celsius, and another one that converts from Celsius to Fahrentheit

-3. Define a function `isPrime(x)` which return `True` if `x` is a prime number, else `False`
+3. Define a function `isPrime(x)` which returns `True` if `x` is a prime number, else `False`.
+Use it to list all prime numbers below 1000.

 ---

 # More exercices

-1. Two taxi companies propose differents pricing schemes:

-        Company A charges 4.80€ plus 1.15€ by km travelled.
+1. Two taxi companies propose differents pricing schemes: Company A charges 4.80€ plus 1.15€ by km travelled.
 Company B charges 3.20€ plus 1.20€ by km travelled.
 Write a first function which, given a distance, returns the costs of both companies, and a second function that returns 'company A' and 'company B', the cheapest company for a given distance.

 2. Write a function `areAnagram(word1, word2)` that tests if two words are anagrams, that is contain the same letters in different orders.

-For more exercises, check out:
+For even more exercises, check out:

 - <https://pcbs.readthedocs.io/en/latest/representing-numbers-images-text.html>
 - <https://pcbs.readthedocs.io/en/latest/building_abstractions_with_functions.html>